FAQs

 How will the digital Museum be accessible?
 Is it VR only?
 What worlds are you tracking?

-The WebXR exhibit will be built in a web platform with VR capabilities, so that you can join via web browser, hand-held devices, or VR.
+The WebXR exhibit will be built in several platforms, so that you can join via web browser, hand-held devices, or VR.

-The worlds that we are currently tracking are:
+Here's a partial list of the worlds that we are currently tracking.

-Active Worlds, AnimalJam, Avakin Life, Breakroom, ChilloutVR, Cluster, Engage, Fortnite, Habbo, Hiberworld, Horizon Worlds (Meta), IMVU, Manova, MetaCity, Metahype, Minecraft, Mozilla Hubs, Nowhere, PartyOn, Rec Room, Resonite (former Neos VR), Roblox, Sansar (Relaunching), Scapin, Second Life, Sinespace, Somnium Space, Utherverse, VirBela, Viveverse, VR Chat, vTime XR*, w3rlds, Wonda VR, Wooorld, Zenith, Zepeto, and more to be added.
+Active Worlds, AnimalJam, Avakin Life, Breakroom, ChilloutVR, Cluster, Engage, Fortnite, Habbo, Hiberworld, Horizon Worlds (Meta), IMVU, Manova, MetaCity, Metahype, Minecraft, Mozilla Hubs, Nowhere, PartyOn, Rec Room, Resonite (former Neos VR), Roblox, Sansar (Relaunching), Scapin, Second Life, Sinespace, Somnium Space, Utherverse, VirBela, Viveverse, VR Chat, vTime XR*, w3rlds, Wonda VR, Wooorld, Zenith, Zepeto.

 Afflantium, Alphaverse, Axie Infinity, Bloktopia, Chain of Alliance, Decentraland, Everdome, Highstreet, Hyperfly, JanusXR, journee, Juicyverse, Kalao, Lighthouse, MegaCryptoPolis, MetaCity, Metahero, Metaverser, Metaversus, MetaVRse, Mona, monaverse, netvrk, Oasis*, Otherside, Red Fox, Revomon, Sandbox, Sensorium Galaxy (not yet launched), Shuna, Inuverse, Solice, Stage 11, The Nemesis, The Parallel, TOPIA, Town Star, Vatom, Victoria, VR Voxels, (formerly Cryptovoxels), VoxVerse, VRLand*, Wilder World Worldwide, Webb Land, Xclusiverse, Yabal, and more to be added.